Last updated: 18 November, 2024 @ 12:04

 Dab recipes

-I’d keep it simple, scale it (on both sides), trim it, wash it, make sure it’s nice and dry, score it, brush with a little vegetable oil, season it and whack it under a hot grill.
+We keep it simple when cooking dab – scale the fish (on both sides), trim it, wash it, make sure it’s nice and dry, score it, brush it with a little vegetable oil, season it and whack it under a hot grill.

-And for the record, my mate’s dad is now a committed vegan and yoga teacher.
+And for the record, our mate’s dad is now a committed vegan and yoga teacher.
 Interesting where life takes you.

 Seasonality